 School Start Time and Parents

-The American Academy of Sleep Medicine and the American Academy of Pediatrics recommend that both middle and high schools begin no earlier than 8:30 am so that families can sleep more and improve the education experience across the board.
+The American Academy of Sleep Medicine and the American Academy of Pediatrics recommend that both middle and high schools begin no earlier than 8:30 am so that families can sleep more and improve the educational experience across the board.

 [Sources]: